vijay-shankaranand/tp/docs/UserGuide.md

 **Your one-stop solution for job event planning!**

-JobFestGo is a **desktop application** built for job event planners to manage contacts and tasks for their events.
+JobFestGo is a **desktop application** built for job event planners in Singapore to manage contacts and tasks for their events.

 Here’s an **overview** of how JobFestGo can help you with your event planning:
 - Store information about your events and their associated contacts